 My GPS took me into an alleyway that I knew was not the best place to be alone with this person, but taking another route would have meant more time with him.
 I quickened my pace, and he ran and got in front of me.
 I told him very strongly I was not going anywhere with him, and I traveled too far to miss this artwork I have been wanting to see since I was a child.
 I crossed the street again and a car drove by, blocking him temporarily.
 I took a photo of him just in case something were to happen, for evidence.
 “Ugh, I really need to stop watching horror movies” I chided myself for being too dramatic and that he was likely just trying to flirt…..but knew the instant I thought this, it was likely more than just flirtation bordering on something slightly sinister.

 He ran to catch up just as I turned the corner and saw the gated museum, luckily there was a cop out front.
 He grabbed the backpack I had on, and pulled me back around the corner, I twisted out of his grip and he said he cannot go in there with me.
 I told him that was ok with me, and that he should continue on his way to wherever he had been planning on going.
 I kept moving, walking, twisting to look at different things and watched as he slinked away back into the alley with a very angry expression on his face.

 The Mauritshuis Museum is built in an old Palace of one of the Dutch Royal families main residences.
 Complete with a boat loading dock right on the canal, surrounded by gates.
-I bought my ticket, hands still slightly shaking, chanting ‘your safe now, you’re safe now’.
+I bought my ticket, hands still slightly shaking, chanting ‘

 I went into the first room and went to the windows, lifted the blinds slightly and was faced with the alleyway where I had left my shadow.
 He wasn’t there, ok, maybe he had gone, ‘calm down Janiel – you came too far to not enjoy yourself here’ I whispered to myself under my breath.